psf/black/README.md

 passed).  *Black* will still emit messages on stderr but that shouldn't affect your use case.

-There is currently no integration with any other text editors.
 Vim and Atom/Nuclide integration is planned by the author, others will require external contributions.

 Patches welcome! ✨ 🍰 ✨